I grew up in Saginaw, Michigan, a blue-collar General Motors town about an hour and a half north of Detroit.

 After graduation, I combined my journalism experience and my business education by going to work for a major news organization.
-After about five years in marketing roles there, I became a part-time product manager, spending the other part of my time launching a marketing consulting firm, also called Newvine Growing.
+After about five years in marketing roles there, I became a part-time product manager, spending the other part of my time offering marketing help to small organizations.

-I have lived in New York for six years with my husband, John.
+I have lived in New York with my husband, John, since 2006.
+We spent three years in Manhattan, now we call Brooklyn home.
 I continue to write freelance feature articles to scratch the writing itch.

 Why a blog about reinvention?

 I appreciate living life intentionally, paying attention to what I want and need most out of life.
 I launched this blog in 2009 in a sort of mid-life crisis, wanting an outlet to ask questions about what makes life meaningful and to profile people who inspire me.

 In the 10 years that have followed, I’ve done a range of profiles, personal-experience columns and synopses of articles that catch my eye.
 They often focus on creativity, career, and food and drink, though not exclusively.

 These sorts of topics have intrigued me as long as I can remember.